Scott Dinsmore's mission is to change the world by helping people find

 4. Accept a date only if you don't want the job.
 Starting a new job while being personally involved with someone in the company is not a good idea.
 If you make a connection with your interviewer and there is true chemistry, accept the invitation but make it clear that you do not want the job.

 Always remember the three "C's": Cool, Calm, and Confident.
 An interview is as much about you wanting the job as it is about the job wanting you.

 Avoid scheduling interviews after lunch, when most people get sleepy and irritable.

 Copyright (c) 2007 Carole Martin, The Interview Coach

-Carole Martin, America's #1 Interview Expert and Coach, can give you interviewing tips like no one else can.
-Get a copy of her FREE 9-part "Interview Success Tips" report by visiting Carole on the web at The Interview Coach
+Carole Martin is a celebrated author, trainer, and mentor.
+Carole can give you interviewing tips like no one else can.
+Try her practice interview and pick up a copy of her FREE 9-part "Interview Success Tips" report by visiting Carole on the web at The Interview Coach